Trans-Canada Highway.com please wait to load>

 What to See and Do on Ontario’s Northern Route

 This route connects Ontario’s important northern mining towns on a thousand kilometre drive across the Precambian Shield.
-The highway gently climbs and falls on glacier-scoured rocks, lakes that are water that filled depressions carved into those rocks, and never-ending Boreal Forest that has developed in just the last 10,000 years since the Ice Age ended and the glaciers receded.
-You get to see four of the most magnificent lakes in Canada: Lake Nipigon, Lake Superior, Rainy Lake, and Lake of the Woods.
+See glacier-scoured rocks, thousands of lakes, and never-ending Boreal Forest.
+You get to seeĀ four of the most magnificent lakes in Canada: Lake Nipigon, Lake Superior, Rainy Lake, and Lake of the Woods.
+And in the southern portion, travellers can see Lake Simcoe and Lake Nippissing.

 Ontaro Northern Route #11